tmanbarton/cs314Project/reports/sprint4.md

 # Sprint 4 - t13 - Penguinz

 ## Goal
 ### To allow user to find the optimized path in their trip.
-To change the order of each destination in their trip and to allow user to highlight places.
+To allow user to change the order of each destination in their trip and to highlight places on map.
+Also collect survey responses about user experience.
 ## Sprint Leader:
 ### Amir Raissi